Comp-Labs/Google-Docs/README.md

 # Google Docs
 **Google Docs is an Online Word Processor Developed by Google.
-It's design and features are very good from Free Office such as OpenOffice, LibreOffice etc. So we made an app for Google Docs, Sheets, Slides for Windows, macOS, and Linux.**
+Google Docs' Design and Features are better from Free Office such as OpenOffice, LibreOffice etc. This is an app that contains full suite of Google Docs, Sheets, and Slides for Windows, macOS, and Linux.**

 ## Features
 - Google Docs, Sheets, and Slides included.
 - Powerful and filled with features such as Microsoft Office
 - Compatible with Linux!
-(MS Office is not compatible with Linux.)
+(Microsoft Office is not compatible with Linux.)

 ## Caution ⚠️
 **Make sure you are connected to the Internet During Editing Documents to avoid any loss of data.
-But Changes will be saved automatically in your Google Drive if you disconnect from the Internet for some reason so you do not lose changes.**
+But Changes will be saved automatically in your Google Drive if you disconnect from the Internet.
+So the Result, you do not lose changes!**

 ## Download Instructions 📦
 **First, go to the [releases page.](https://github.com/Comp-Labs/Google-Docs/releases) Then, Browse to the bottom of the page and you'll see a list of files.
 Then, download and install the package for your Operating System.
 Which one package is for your Operating System are written below:**